comp110-lytle/comp110/site/resources/quiz-expectations.md

 Often times you may find reminders of concepts in other places on the quiz, such as syntax for code writing problems.

+Quizzes are printed in black and white, so you won't have syntax highlighting available.
+If you want, you can bring highlighters to help you parse the code!

 ### Are there recommended quiz preparation strategies?

 Yes!